Searching ...

 The City of Daytona Beach includes mainland and barrier island living.
 Four bridges connect to the historic beachside neighborhoods.

-The 23 miles of coastline give visitors plenty of opportunities to enjoy the sun, sand, and surf – from beachfront parties to quiet walks along the shoreline.
+The 23 miles of sandy coastline give visitors plenty of opportunities to enjoy the sun, sand, and surf – from beachfront parties to quiet walks along the shoreline.
 On the Daytona Beach Main Street Pier, climb the 203-foot observation tower to see the Atlantic Ocean.
 Or, get up close and personal with the beach.
 The hard-packed sand makes this beach one of the few you can drive on!

 Daytona Beach’s island housing options contain condos with ocean views and historic single-family homes.
 Neighborhoods include South Peninsula, Surfside, Seabreeze, Bayshore Bath and Tennis Club, Ortona, and Triangle Park.